• Our fresh fruit and produce is sourced from local suppliers.

 • Choose any plain, unsalted nuts and store them in an airtight container after opening.

 • Seeds (such as sesame seeds and sunflower seeds) make great toppings on breakfast cereals.
-You can also try toasting them and sprinkling over vegetables or salad for added flavour and crunch.
+You can also try toasting them and sprinkling over vegetables or salad for added flavor and crunch.

 Grains and cereals

-• Choosing wholegrain or wholemeal varieties to add dietary fibre to your diet.
+• Choosing wholegrain or wholemeal varieties to add dietary fiber to your diet.

 • Pasta – fresh or dried – are good choices